 - Is the SIEM solution capable of meeting your organization’s security and compliance requirements?

 - How much native support does the SIEM tool provide for relevant log sources?

 - Does the SIEM solution possess the capabilities of next-generation SIEM functionalities such as SOAR and UEBA?

 - What is the total cost of ownership, is vendor support available in your region, and to what extent?

-Elastic SIEM’s self-hosted or cloud deployment option gives organizations the flexibility to choose the deployment model most suitable for them.
+Logpoint converged SIEM cloud platform or self-hosted deployment option gives organizations the flexibility to choose the deployment model most suitable for them.
 The self-hosted option is ideal for organizations that want to be in complete control, but it will require an investment in skilled human resources to manage it.
-Elastic SOAR capabilities put it in a better position to collect data from multiple log sources, identify hidden threats, and provide automated responses without human intervention.
+Logpoint SOAR and UEBA combined capabilities put it in a better position to collect data from multiple log sources, identify hidden threats, and provide automated responses without human intervention.
 This creates a more effective defense against modern security challenges.